- Writing tools

 Smooth touch and flow loved by professionals

-Toyohashi brushes are calligraphy brushes produced in the area centering on the city of Toyohashi in Aichi prefecture.
-They are known as high class brushes of the finest quality and they are preferred by many calligraphers.
-There is a wide range of brushes that are not only for calligraphy but also for makeup, Japanese painting, and many traditional crafts, which produce more than a hundred types of brushes.
-Toyohashi brush is the second largest brush production in Japan following the Kumano brush from the town of Kumano in the Hiroshima prefecture.
-The overall annual production of Toyohashi brushes is of 1.8 million brushes and its premium range accounts for 70% of the high end market.
+Toyohashi brushes are calligraphy brushes produced in the area around the city of Toyohashi, Aichi prefecture.
+They are known as high quality brushes and the favorite of many calligraphers.
+There are over a hundred types of brushes that are not only for calligraphy but also for makeup, Japanese painting, and traditional crafts.
+Toyohashi brushes have the second largest brush production in Japan after Kumano brushes, from the town of Kumano, Hiroshima prefecture.
+The overall annual production of Toyohashi brushes is 1.8 million brushes and its premium range accounts for seventy percent of the high-end market.

-The characteristic features of the brush are the smooth writhing stroke and its easy ink absorption.
-Those characteristic features are the result of the fine technique of hair mixing.
+The brush has smooth writing strokes and easy ink absorption.
+Those characteristic features are the result of carefully blending of different hairs.
 The hairs are carefully assessed and sorted by their length, thickness, stiffness and elasticity.
-The sorted hairs are then soaked in water, combed, and mixed together to ensure easy ink absorption.
-This feature gives the calligrapher a feeling of stability when writing, earning the brushes their impressive reputation.
+The sorted hairs are then soaked in water, combed, and mixed together well to ensure easy ink absorption.